 The Green Flag Award scheme was launched in 1996.
 The award is given annually to green spaces (that have been submitted for the award) if they meet the criteria.
 Notwithstanding the difficulties in maintaining parks, the Green Flag award remains popular.

-The criteria for Green Flag awards are worth bearing in mind by landscape managers and landscape designers alike – particularly if the latter are hoping that a scheme will be adopted by a local authority or would like to get it recognised for their client.
+The criteria for Green Flag awards are worth bearing in mind by parks and managers and designers alike – particularly if the latter are hoping that a scheme will be adopted by a local authority or would like to get it recognised for their client.
 They can be summarised as follows:

 - A welcoming place: Good and safe access.
 Good signage to and within the park. opportunities for access for all